ahmadnaim93/glints/readme.md

 2. Login to PostgreSQL (localhost:5050) database using pgAdmin.
 Check credential file.
 Add source and destination database in pgAdmin.

-3. Execute student-source query in source database.
-Check records inserted in source.The script will create student table and insert some records.
+3. Execute student-source query in source database.The script will create student table and insert some records.
+Check records inserted in source db.

 4. Execute student-destination query in destination database.
 This script will create student table include insert timestamp column